dejanitra/GAFF-Parameters/README.md

 # General-AMBER-Force-Field-GAFF-Parameters
-This repository contains GAFF charge parameters for organic compounds along with their structures.
+This repository contains General AMBER Force Field (GAFF) charge parameters for organic compounds along with their structures.